 I had just sat down at my desk with a personally-crafted double shot, non-fat latte in my hand.
 My desk was finally free from holiday clutter.
 My Hearth and Hand Leather and Tobacco candle had filled my office with its glorious scent.
 I was enjoying some delicious silence as I sermonized for Epiphany Sunday when it happened.
 My iPhone, iPad and iMac began to vibrate, buzz and ring as a call came across wifi to all three devices simultaneously.
 It was a cacophony of noise – evil enough on its own – made worse by being from an unfamiliar number.
 I quickly muted each device and turned my attention back to my studies.
 A minute later, all three devices again began to vibrate, buzz and ring again and from the identical unfamiliar number.
 I muted them again, put my phone in do-not-disturb mode but by then, it was too late.
 I had been disturbed and I don’t like being disturbed, especially when I have created an environment perfectly suited for quiet sermonizing.

-It was at that precise moment that my eyes focused on the third verse of the appointed Gospel text for Epiphany, quoted above: When King Herod heard this, he was troubled/disturbed and everyone in Jerusalem was troubled/disturbed with him.
+It was at that precise moment, my when my eyes focused on the third verse of the appointed Gospel text for Epiphany quoted above: When King Herod heard this, he was troubled/disturbed and everyone in Jerusalem was troubled/disturbed with him.

 Why exactly, was Herod disturbed?
 I mean I get it, Herod was a deeply suspicious, troubled and fatally-flawed man, but what was it about these Magi and their search for the newborn king of the Jews along with his chief priests’ and legal experts’ quotation from the prophet Micah, that caused him to be disturbed enough to seek a second, secret meeting with these exotic Easterners?
 Some further reflection on a passing exegetic comment in my notes led to an epiphany of my own.

 I believe that Herod’s original troubled spirit was further agitated by the quotation, or shall I say partial quotation of the prophet Micah, by his chief priests and legal experts.
 I am convinced that Herod was deeply familiar with that Messianic prophecy.
 After all, by all accounts, he was obsessed with any and all, real or perceived threats to his throne.
 In fact, he curated the fanciful idea that he, Herod, was the fulfillment of that Messianic prophecy despite his ignoble heritage.
 Any challenge to that notion was quickly quelled.
 Their quotation of the first three lines of Micah 5:2 is nearly verbatim with the subtle exception of the the final line.
 The chief priests and legal experts substituted Micah’s phrase “his origin is from remote times from ancient days”, with “who will shepherd my people Israel.”
 Shepherding is not associated with political power because shepherding implies compassion, courage and self-sacrificing care, all things that Herod and most other powerful people despise.
-Herod could not think of his kingship in those terms.
-I suspect that what appears at first blush to be a simple misquotation of Micah, was in reality a not-so-subtle challenge to his Messianic complex.
-Herod knew that this was not how he came to power, and this was certainly not how he was going to stay in power.
-The agitation of the not-so-subtle challenge of his religious leaders, combined with the Magi “returning home by a different route, erupted into the mass-murder of all male babies in Bethlehem and the surrounding area.
-Herod is forever remembered as The Butcher of the Bethlehem Innocents.
+Herod simply could not think of his kingship in those terms.
+I suspect that what appears at first blush to be simple misquotation of Micah, was in reality a not-so-subtle challenge to his Messianic complex.
+His agitation overflowed into a blood-shedding murderous rage that forever labeled him The Butcher of Bethlehem Innocents.